 - Others know they are the ones who will have to pay and they buy the policy for a parent, grandparent, or other relative.

 - Whatever the reason, final expense policies will give you peace of mind.

 There are several kinds of insurance that can be used as life insurance for final expenses.
 They are all permanent life insurance- either universal life or whole life.
 If you're buying a policy to be used for final expenses you want it to last for your entire lifetime.

 Universal Life Insurance Policies

-As you can see from the infographic, universal life is a better buy than whole life.
+As you can see from the infographic, universal life final expense insurance is a better buy than whole life.
 However, it also has more requirements.
 First is that the policy face amount minimum is $ 25,000.
 If you want less coverage, then a universal policy is not an option for you.